netxms/netxms-doc/admin/installation.rst

    * - Dereference changed form '->' to '.'
      - equals = $node->getInterface($5) == variable->interfaceAttribute;
      - equals = $node.getInterface($5) == variable.interfaceAttribute;
-   * - Use '[]' to initialize array instade of '%()'
+   * - Use '[]' to initialize array instead of '%()'
      - a = %(1,2,3);
      - a = [1,2,3];
-   * - Use safe dereference '?.' instade of '@'
+   * - Use safe dereference '?.' instead of '@'
      - customAttributeValue = test@$node;
      - customAttributeValue = $node?.test;
-   * - Use 'import' keyword instade of 'use' for librarrie import
+   * - Use 'import' keyword instead of 'use' for librarrie import
      - use ToolBox;
      - import ToolBox;
-   * - Use 'function' keyword instade of 'sub' for function defenition
+   * - Use 'function' keyword instead of 'sub' for function definition
      - sub EnumerateNodes(obj, level)
      - function EnumerateNodes(obj, level)

 Class 'TIME' renamed as 'DateTime'.
 Created Math, Base64, Crypto, Net, and IO modules, and functions moved under them.
 Most used functions left as deprecated, but others were just renamed.
-The next table shows the full rename list (functions that were just renamed and do not have deprecated versions):
+Below table shows the full rename list (functions that were just renamed and do not have deprecated versions):

 .. list-table::